 • Potentially bizarre or erratic behavior

 Some of these effects can lead to serious and immediate health complications.
 Serious consequences such as seizures, heart attacks, and strokes can occur due to frequent use resulting from cocaine addiction.
-Additionally, there are concerns regarding drug abuse and alcohol consumption as cocaine mixed with alcohol can produce toxic effects on the human heart.
-These effects are why rehab for cocaine addiction is important to seek if you are unable to stop using this drug.
+Additionally, cocaine mixed with alcohol can produce toxic effects on the human heart.
+These effects are why it’s important to seek treatment support (usually in the form of rehab for cocaine addiction) if you are unable to stop using cocaine.

 Long-Term Effects of Cocaine Abuse